mulderp/gnucap_book/installing-gnucap.md

 To build gnucap on MacOS, a good reference is the gnucap build recipe [https://github.com/guitorri/homebrew-tap/blob/master/gnucap.rb](https://github.com/guitorri/homebrew-tap/blob/master/gnucap.rb)

-## Note on MinGW build
+## Building with CMake

-It is possible to build GnuCap with CMake for MinGW for example.
+It is possible to build GnuCap with CMake.
+This approach can also be used on Windows with Cygwin and MinGW for example:

 ```
 mkdir build